-'Nightride' is the first half of a new double album from Kentucky-born singer/songwriter and producer Tinashe.
+Nightride (2016) is the first half of a double album from Kentucky-born singer/songwriter and producer Tinashe.
 On the album, Tinashe carves out and enforces her own subversive take on the R&B genre.

 "Sacrifices" Flickers With Darkness

 Flickering with darkness, "Sacrifices" is notable because Tinashe’s alternative tendencies pretty much peak on this cut.
 The song can become vague sounding, but an undeniable aura is created on it.
 Upon a menacing R&B framework, this song boasts animalistically sexual lyrics.
 Without sounding out of depth, Tinashe somehow pulls off its horror movie motif.
 She even ends the tune with a cold, direct declaration to her partner.

 Employing video game tones, single ‘Company’ is a slick, playful mid-tempo number.
 Channelling her inner boss, Tinashe uses the track to explain to a man that she’s not currently looking for love—or a boyfriend.
 She wants a distraction, not a wedding.
 "Company" probably wasn’t the best choice for the project’s lead single.
 Nightride certainly has stronger tunes that carry the same amount of sass, still, the track’s slurred, over-processed ending is memorable.

 Mid-tempo, R&B effort "Soul Glitch" doesn’t possess the magnetic mix of immediacy and deep atmosphere tunes like "Sunburn" do.
 The song impacts foggily, so again, it’s easy to bypass.
 Despite that, "Soul Glitch" is home to some tasty harmonies and and dreamy vocals.
 Over the tune’s smokey, ghostly backdrop, the singer repeatedly delves into her highest vocal register.